dkuechler/longjavaty/README.md

 ## Security

-* Every request is authenticated.
+* Every request is authenticated via JWT bearer tokens.
-* The backend validates bearer tokens via the configured Keycloak issuer.
+* The backend validates tokens against the configured Keycloak issuer.
-* On authenticated requests, a filter synchronizes the current user into the local DB (creates the user row on first request).
+* On authenticated requests, a filter synchronizes the current user into the local DB (JIT provisioning).

-Default local configuration points at a Keycloak realm named "longjavaty-realm".

 ## API